wpswings/woo-refund-and-exchange-lite/readme.txt

 == Changelog ==

+= 4.0.8 - Released on 22 November 2022 =
+* New : Latest WC and WP Compatibility
+* Fix : Security Issue Related To WP Scan
+* Fix : Issue Related Order Message Working Both For Admin and Customer

+= 4.0.7 - Released on 28 October 2022 =
+* New : Latest WC and WP Compatibility
+* New : The JS and CSS file loading optimize
+* Fix : Bug fixes [JS and CSS file naming convention issue]

 = 4.0.6 - Released on 16 September 2022 =
 * New : Latest WC and WP Compatibility
 * New : php 8 compatibility